Bedrock

 Seller hasn't replaced equipment in five years.
 Adding back depreciation on assets that are past their useful life.
 But those assets need replacement.
 That's your problem now.

 This isn't an add-back.
 It's a hidden liability.
-The QoE should flag deferred capex.
+The QoE should flag deferred capex and the working capital analysis should account for it.

 "Non-recurring" revenue dips